Yahoo Internet Life: History

 The forerunner of Yahoo!
 Internet Life was started in 1995, when Ziff Davis invested in Yahoo! and subsequently published just one issue of ZD Internet Life (Vol.1 No.1 Fall 1995).
 In 1996, along with other publications, Dan Rosensweig led the relaunch of the magazine as Yahoo!
 Internet Life(first issue was Vol 2.
 No.1 Spring 1996)– which had been retooled by Golson –before being appointed Yahoo!
 COO, in 2002, with Golson serving as editor-in-chief until the magazine's demise in 2002.
 The magazine featured regular columns by film critic Roger Ebert, and others, and published many reviews of a variety of webpages and tech gadgets.
 Yahoo!
 Internet Life explored potentially controversial tech-related issues such as pornography and peer-to-peer technology.

 Alumni

 Alanis Morissette appeared (apparently topless, with strategically crossed hands) on the cover of its August 2000 "Music Blowout" issue.
 Its closure was announced in July 2002, and its last issue was published that August.

-In addition to editor-in-chief Golson, other editors included Angela Gunn, Lisa Holzer, Stevan Keane, Ben Greenman, Larry Smith, David Thomas, Ron Bel Bruno, Bilge Ebiri, and Rob Bernstein.
+In addition to editor-in-chief Golson, other editors included Angela Gunn, Lisa Holzer, Derek Baker, Beth Lipton, Stevan Keane, Ben Greenman, Larry Smith, David Thomas, Ron Bel Bruno, Bilge Ebiri, and Rob Bernstein.
 The design director was Gail Ghezzi.